sky-uk/anticipy/docs/source/tutorial.rst

   - Minimum required samples depends on number of parameters in the chosen models. run_forecast() will fail to fit if n_samples < n_parameters+2
-  - y column may include null values
+  - y column may include null values.
   - Multiple values per sample may be included, e.g when the same metric is observed by multiple sources.
 In that case, it is possible to assign weights to each individual sample so that one source will be given higher priority.
-To do that, include a 'weight' column of floats in the input dataframe
+To do that, include a 'weight' column of floats in the input dataframe.
   - A date column or date index is only required if the model is date-aware.
   - Non-default column names may be used.
 In that case, you need to pass the new column names to run_forecast() using the col_name\_ parameters.